mehradmrt/P_Orchard_Data_Analysis/README.md

 ## Description

-This repository provides a comprehensive machine learning pipeline for water status detection in orchards, leveraging advanced classification and regression algorithms to predict Stem Water Potential.
+This repository provides a comprehensive machine learning pipeline for water status detection in orchards, leveraging classification and regression algorithms to predict Stem Water Potential.
 The project consists of three main modules: data mining, data cleaning, and data analysis.
 These modules are aimed to analyze weather and drone imaging metadata to provide data-driven models for precise water status prediction.

-## Cite this work

-The manuscript is currently under review.
-The preprint is available through:

-`Mortazavi, M., Ehsani, R., Carpin, S., & Toudeshki, A. (2023).
-Predicting Tree Water Status in Pistachio and Almond Orchards Using Supervised Machine Learning.
-Available at SSRN 4511076.`

 ## Installation